torryatco/Basilica/readme.md

 }
 ```

 Note that we are no longer using '`display: none` to hide the modal.
-The inner modal is becoming visible because its container, modal outer, is transitioning.
+The inner modal is becoming visible because its container, modal outer, is transitioning opacity.

 Edit the script to allow clicking on the overlay to close the modal.